thaisonitmo/multi_robots_navigation_ros2/README.md

 Run the docker file:

+In one terminal, run docker and some commands to open the Gazebo window:
 ```bash
 bash docker/run.bash
 ```
-In Docker, open the Gazebo window:
 ```bash
 colcon build
 source install/setup.bash